ThatSINEWAVE/Clicker/README.md

 # SINEWAVE's Clicker Game

 Welcome to SINEWAVE's Clicker Game!
 This is simple yet addictive game will keep you entertained for hours as you strive to achieve the highest click count possible.
-Whether you're a casual gamer or a seasoned pro, there's something here for everyone.

 </div>